Sexual & Reproductive Health Program Planning

 This course has been designed to give students a practical overview of key sexual and reproductive health challenges in low- and middle-income countries and insight into how to design and measure programs to address those challenges (namely family planning, abortion, maternal health and gender-based violence).
 We have developed the course from the perspective of applied researchers working within an organization that implements sexual and reproductive health programs and services.
 The course is structured in three sections.
 Section 1 provides an overview of sexual and reproductive health conditions relevant for low- and middle-income countries.
 Section 2 discusses intervention strategies appropriate to these sexual and reproductive challenges.
 The final section covers monitoring and evaluation approaches to assess program effectiveness and impact in this field.
 Reading and coursework will provide students with practical tools to design and measure their own program strategies.
 Students will complete a series of assignments building to a final project proposal designed to address a specific sexual and reproductive health problem in a county of their choosing.
 These assignments will make use of foundational skills developed in previous MPH@GW coursework identified in the course prerequisites.

-Meet the faculty of PubH 6099: Monitoring and Evaluation of Sexual and Reproductive Health in Low- and Middle-Income Countries in the below course introduction video:
+Meet the faculty of PubH 6099: Sexual & Reproductive Health Program Planning in the below course introduction video:

 Take the Next Step